David Haskell

 David Haskell (b.
 1979)

-Haskell approaches his art as an exploration of the natural world via wheel-thrown forms.
-Several years ago he started looking at the relationship between plants and clay, both functionally and formally, i.e., how they interact in a shared pot.
-He produced a series of pots each inspired by a cactus or succulent he’d collected, with the aim of heightening the plant’s particular expressiveness.
+Haskell approaches his art as an exploration of the natural world, beginning with wheel-thrown pieces that he then combines and manipulates to create singular forms.
+Several years ago he started looking at the relationship between plants and clay, both functionally and formally.
+He produced a series of pots each inspired by a succulent he’d collected, with the aim of heightening the plant’s particular expressiveness.
 This resulted in his 2015 show “Psychotic Plants” at Coming Soon in New York, followed by two more shows there in 2016 and 2017.

-More recently, Haskell has been creating more abstract ceramic sculptures.
-No longer relying on functionality, these sculptures still make reference to the natural world directly or implicitly, alluding both in form and texture to forces such as gravity, tides and weather.
+More recently, Haskell has been creating abstract ceramic sculptures.
+No longer relying on functionality, these sculptures still make reference to the natural world directly or implicitly, alluding both in form and texture to gravity, tides and weather.
 Among these are rock-like sculptures that indeed seem to have weathered the elements, as well as “assemblage sculptures” - wheel-thrown closed forms that appear to balance precariously and/or “float” on a central base.
 These begin on the wheel and are then altered and combined, mirroring the natural environment and how it shapes forms through both intrinsic and external forces.
-Haskell’s glazing and texturing techniques are essential to his process.
-Between firings he utilizes dipping, which is conducive to the very simple, strong lines he seeks out in his sculptures.
+Haskell’s tight glazing palette and innovative texturing techniques are essential to his process.

 Exhibitions: